vladimirrostok/Sports-event-timing/app/Go/domain/README.md

 # Domain directory

-Domain directory is used to share the domain details across different projects in the server module.
+Domain directory stores the shared domain details used across different projects in the server module.